 For Janelle, it is important now more than ever that she is properly educated on issues prevalent in her community.
 In this pandemic, she has been immersed in authors like James Baldwin, Sonya Renee-Taylor, Kimberly Latrice Jones, Tamika Mallory, and the women who founded the Black Lives Matter movement.
 That indeed is a long list of mostly strong black women who sure inspire us all.
 Entertainment news today.

 #2.
 Her company Wondaland does whatever

 As in everything!
 That includes film, TV, music, branding, activism and before the pandemic, in-person events.
-This means that Janelle can infuse activism into her arts seamlessly while being supported by a community of like-minds.
+This means that Janelle can infuse activism into her arts seamlessly while receiving support from a community of like-minds.